WithSecureLabs/cloud-wiki/docs/azure/services/Microsoft_Purview_Information_Protection_Overview.md

 ## Data Discovery

 There are three main ways data can be discovered using Purview:
-* Manually - done by users
+- Manually - done by users
-* Sensitive Info Type - Is a purview feature used to automatically discover sensitive data based on built-in or custom declared patterns.
+- Sensitive Info Type - Is a purview feature used to automatically discover sensitive data based on built-in or custom declared patterns.
 For example, Microsoft has over 200 built-in patterns to recognise different card, healthcare, identity information used across different regions.
-These patterns and their definitions can be found (here)[ https://learn.microsoft.com/en-gb/microsoft-365/compliance/sensitive-information-type-entity-definitions?view=o365-worldwide].
+These patterns and their definitions can be found [here](https://learn.microsoft.com/en-gb/microsoft-365/compliance/sensitive-information-type-entity-definitions?view=o365-worldwide).
-* Machine learning - Trainable Classifiers is a Purview feature used to discover the data based on its content by examining any previous positive and negative data sample findings.
-More can be found (here)[ https://learn.microsoft.com/en-gb/microsoft-365/compliance/classifier-learn-about?view=o365-worldwide]
+- Machine learning - Trainable Classifiers is a Purview feature used to discover the data based on its content by examining any previous positive and negative data sample findings.
+More can be found [here](https://learn.microsoft.com/en-gb/microsoft-365/compliance/classifier-learn-about?view=o365-worldwide)

 ## Data Protection